lisyce/StardewValleyMods/MushroomLogFramework/README.md

 ## Background

-Please familiarize yourself with the [mushrrom log wiki page](https://stardewvalleywiki.com/Mushroom_Log) so that you better understand how Vanilla handles mushroom log outputs.
+Please familiarize yourself with the [mushroom log wiki page](https://stardewvalleywiki.com/Mushroom_Log) so that you better understand how Vanilla handles mushroom log outputs.
 This mod does not change the general algorithm used to decide the output.
 Rather, it simply allows for adding to the list of potential outputs based on the nearby trees.
 See `VanillaProduceRules.json` in the `assets` folder for the Vanilla distributions